-I fitted a 300W pure sine wave inverter under the passenger seat to charge the laptop whilst travelling.
-I didn’t want to risk running the leisure batteries down by connecting to them using a 12v/19v adaptor.
-The inverter is powered from the main vehicle battery via an ignition controled relay with sockets both under the seat – where the laptop usually lives, and also in the seat panel.
-This arrangement ensures the laptop is charged only when we are driving.
+The laptop tends to be used at the end of the day to download images from the camera card.
+I didn’t want to charge it using a 12v/19v adaptor so I fitted a 300W pure sine wave inverter under the passenger seat to charge the laptop whilst travelling.
+The inverter is powered from the main vehicle battery via an ignition controlled relay with sockets both under the seat – where the laptop usually lives, and also in the seat panel.
+This arrangement ensures the laptop is charged only when the engine is running.

 Accessible internal space

-We have this large ‘refuse’ bin just inside the under bed storage area – I can’t really call it a garage! and I have fitted an additional led bulkhead light to get at items stored there.
-Under the table there is shallow but extensive void that is useful for storing shoes.
-I purchased a couple of cat litter trays and joined them with a length of cord so that they can be retreived.
+We have this large ‘refuse’ bin just inside the under bed storage area – I can’t really call it a garage! and I have fitted an additional led bulkhead light to see the items stored there.
+At the front, under the table, there is shallow but extensive void that is useful for storing shoes.
+I purchased a couple of cat litter trays and joined them with a length of cord so that they can be retrieved.

-The differing floor levels between cab and living space means the person sitting in the rotated drivers seat needs some support for their feet.
+The differing floor levels between cab and living space means the person sitting in the rotated driver’s seat needs some support for their feet.
 I constructed this footrest from a couple of lengths of aluminium tubing cantilevered out from the horizontal bar at the rear of the seat.
-A piece of 10mm ply covered in carpet finnishes it off, and very comfortable it is too!
+A piece of 10mm ply covered in carpet finishes it off, and very comfortable it is too!